» Team Membership Mapping

 Any team names that don't match existing teams are ignored; TFE will not automatically create new teams.

-To disable team membership mapping, remove the Team Attribute Name from your SAML assertion.
-With mapping disabled, TFE won't automatically manage team membership on login, and you can manually add users to teams via the organization settings page.
+To disable team membership mapping, uncheck the "Use SAML to manage team memberships" checkbox in the SAML admin page.
+With mapping disabled, TFE won't automatically manage team membership on login, and you can manually add users to teams via the organization's Teams page.

 » Team Names